 To keep the quality of your content, reviewing your published content is very important.
 In WordPress websites changes that usually are applied to the content are:

-- Creating pages, uploading different media and publishing new posts
+- Creating pages, uploading different media, and publishing new posts

 - Changing titles, published date, changing URL and backlinks, personalized fields

-- Adding, deleting or editing published content
+- Adding, deleting, or editing published content

 - Changing the status of a post.
 For example, you have published a post before and an admin has moved it to draft

 Reviewing changes applied to your website becomes important when there is a chance of breaking your website or causing any errors.
-For example, changing a content URL can cause error 404 for the older URL.
+For example, changing a content URL can cause an error 404 for the older URL.
 You can restore these pages or redirect them.

 All of these changes are happening constantly on any WordPress website.
 So this isn’t an ordinary problem and we should accept it.
 But never forget about and keep monitoring your website changes.
 For example, if an important section of a page is deleted, you must find out why and restore back to its original state.
-Only by monitoring your website changes you can find out who and when made a specific change.
+Only by monitoring your website changes, you can find out who and when made a specific change.

 2. Review Added or Deleted Users

 Many big websites allow their audience to sign up on their website.
-On the other hand, some users may want to delete their account.
+On the other hand, some users may want to delete their accounts.
 Popular websites are usually dealing with this matter.
 Therefore, they need to pay a lot more attention to their added and deleted users.

 You need to know why new users visit your website.
-Also, you need to know why users stay on your website, what is the reason behind it?
+Also, you need to know why users stay on your website, and what is the reason behind it?
 You can find the answer(s) to this question only by monitoring your WordPress activity.